 The gaming industry is dynamic and competitive.
 Aside from some of the core principles discussed earlier, there are other, less conventional ways to increase your user acquisition efforts.

-At SuperScale, our approach to UA is far different to traditional mobile marketing agencies.
-We create a UA channel diversification strategy best suited to your genre based on current industry benchmarks.
-Integration with our data platforms’ predictive dashboards is the key to success post-IDFA.
+At SuperScale, our approach to UA is far different from that of a mobile marketing agency.
+We create the UA channel diversification strategy best suited to your game based on current industry benchmarks.
+Integration with our intuitive SuperInsights dashboards is the key to success.

-Through our Data Platform, we can determine the ‘actual’ best-performing creatives/campaigns to a degree of accuracy comparable to none, post-IDFA.
-This is where many traditional mobile marketing agencies fail.
-They either don’t have the correct data available or are working with a data set not granular enough to determine the ‘actual’ best course of action – something which has become more prevalent in a post-IDFA world.
+Through SuperInsights, we can determine the ‘actual’ best-performing creatives/campaigns to an unmatched degree of accuracy post-IDFA.
+This is where mobile marketing agencies fail.
+They either don’t have the correct data available or are working with an incomplete data set that’s unable to determine the ‘actual’ best course of action – something which has become more prevalent in a post-IDFA world.

 We also have a completely unique business model whereby we take your ‘new’, ‘active’ and ‘legacy’ games and grow them on an upside-only basis, meaning there is no risk to you or your game.
 You also keep the IP and remain in control.
 And, we don’t just stop at UA and analytics, we include LiveOps and monetization to make sure we do whatever it takes to grow your revenue.